 Introduction to addons

 Addons extend Storybook with features and integrations that are not built into the core.
 Most Storybook features are implemented as addons.
 For instance: documentation, accessibility testing, interactive controls, among others.
 The addon API makes it easy for you to configure and customize Storybook in new ways.
-There are countless addons made by the community that unlock time-saving workflows.
+There are countless addons made by the community that unlocks time-saving workflows.

 Browse our addon catalog to install an existing addon or as inspiration for your own addon.